Happyfishi/Happyfishi/README.md

 - 👋 Hi, I’m @Happyfishi
 - 👀 I’m interested in ... music, traveling, infosec, and raspberrypi
-- 🌱 I’m currently learning ... electric engineering and cyber security
+- 🌱 I’m currently learning ... electrical engineering and cyber security
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...